jnftech/PS1-IGR_TSSOP/README.md

 ### To-do
 - Post more detailed installation instructions
 - Post or link to reset line points for various motherboard revisions.
-- Post gerbers to OSHpark and link to and from this project

 ### License:
 This derivative work maintains the same source license as the original board and project: